itsdevbrat/Trade-Application/README.md

 # Trade-Application

-Jar is present in the repository so can directly run it and execute below curls to test the behaviour
+Below are the cURL requests to execute against the application to test the behaviour

 ### Create a trade with maturity date before todays date (Rejected)
 `